35 Unique Things to Do in Denver, Colorado – From a Local

 3. Get High In Denver At Rooftop Bars

-RiNo (River North art district), the former industrial/gritty area of the city, has transformed into the happening neighborhood full of breweries, restaurants, and personality.
+RiNo has transformed into ‘the’ happening neighborhood full of breweries, restaurants, and personalities.
 On this tour, you’ll go to 4 breweries and taste 10+ different beers.

 They offer a RiNo tour as well as a LoDo (Lower Downtown) tour.
-And if you are reading this 5% off when you use my promo code OTTSWORLD!
+And if you are reading this, you will get 5% off when you use my promo code OTTSWORLD!

 5. Learn about History with a Molly Brown House Museum Tour